pergus/netbox-zabbix/README.md

   Here be dragons!
   Delete of an interface doesn't delete it in Zabbix.

-[DONE] netbox_zabbix.jobs.ExceptionWithData: ('Error -32602: Invalid params., Cannot link template "AXIS Debian" to host "dk-ece007w", because its parent template "ICMP Ping" would be linked twice.', -32602)

-[DONE] Should I add additional information about templates to Zabbix to make the checks easier.

-[DONE] There might a logical error in how Device/VM mapping design.

-[DONE] The interface hostid shoud be set to the Zabbix Hostid.

-* Rename 'host' in Interfaces to zconf?

-[DONE] Add delete button to Agent Interfaces and SNMP Interfaces.
-This took longer than expected beacuse I couldn't get it to work.
-The solution was to implement bulk delete.

-[DONE] Update/Delete interfaces should record the changes in the ZC change log
-       and update Zabbix.

-[WAIT] If a global default setting changes, should all ZC and Hosts in Z also update?
-  Don't think so.

 * When the implementation works for Devices, implement the corresponding code for Virual Machines.

 * Not all interface default settings are used, e.g. snmpv3_contextname.
   So go over the import code in jobs.py and make use of the default settings.

-[DONE] The helper function 'quick_add_interface' should take a Zabbix Config instance as argument and only add an interface.
-Now it also creates the Zabbix Config which isn't correct if we want separations of concerns.

 * The date when scheduling the background job should use